Samarth2506/Deep-Learning-Using-Keras/README.md

 Part 4 introduces Recurrent Neural Networks (RNN) for sequential data.
 Start from a Simple RNN, understand LSTMs, stacked RNNs and finally, bidirectional RNNs for use in various scenarios.

+Understand how RNNs can be effectively used for both long and short sequences.

+## Part -5 : Keras Functional API

 ## References

 All the examples in this project are taken from 'Deep Learning with Python' by Francois Chollet.